 “The best part about it was seeing how something that I created with a couple of other people, how quickly it grew and how much fun it can be,” he said.
 “I would love to work in the music industry.
 But I think what I want to do is work on the legal side to help negotiate contracts between artists and record labels or work more on the finance side and help artists managed their money.”

-The first-year student hopes to apply to Kenan-Flagler Business School next year, in addition to joining campus music groups, to grow his community in Chapel Hill and find the next big career opportunity.
+Max hopes to apply to Kenan-Flagler Business School, in addition to joining campus music groups, to grow his community in Chapel Hill and find the next big career opportunity.

 “Carolina has such a big community, so I’m sure I will find lots of different doors and opportunities that I can latch on to,” he said.